-A shareholder may be subject to a CDSC if he or she did not pay an up-front sales charge and redeems Class A shares within 18 months of the date of purchase (within 12 months of the date of purchase for the Intermediate Municipal Income Fund and Short Duration High Yield Municipal Fund, or with respect to Class A1 of the Ultra Short Municipal Income Fund).
+A shareholder may be subject to a CDSC in he of she due not pay an up-notificates charge and redeens class A shares within 16 months of the due of purchase (within 12 months of the date of purchase for the Intermediate Municipal Income Fund and Short Duration High Yield Municipal Fund, or with respect to Class A1 of the Ultra Short Municipal Income Fund).
 Any CDSC is based on the original purchase price or the current market value of the shares being redeemed, whichever is less.
 If you redeem a portion of your shares, shares that are not subject to a CDSC are redeemed first, followed by shares that you have owned the longest.
 This minimizes the CDSC you pay.
 Please see "Waiver of Contingent Deferred Sales Charges-Class A, Class A1 and Class C Shares" for a list of situations where a CDSC is not charged.
 The CDSC of Class A or Class A1 shares for the Funds in this prospectus are described above; however, the CDSC for Class A or Class A1 shares of other Funds of the Trust may be different and are described in their respective prospectuses.
 If you purchase more than one Fund of the Trust and subsequently redeem those shares, the amount of the CDSC is based on the specific combination of Funds purchased and is proportional to the amount you redeem from each Fund.